Nova Spivack: 2010–present

 Spivack and Sanjay Reddy launched Live Matrix.

 Spivack co-founded Bottlenose in 2010 with Dominiek ter Heide.

 Spivack co-founded The Daily Dot in August 2011.
 Spivack serves as a patron for the Commercial Spaceflight Federation.
-He is also a member of the Education and Awareness Council of For All Moonkind, Inc..
+He is also a member of the Education and Awareness Council of For All Moonkind, Inc.

 In 2015, Spivack co-founded The Arch Mission Foundation.
-Through the Arch Mission Foundation, Spivack curated the first permanent space library, which contained Isaac Asimov's Foundation Trilogy contained on a quartz disk aboard the Tesla Roadster that was sent to space aboard the SpaceX Heavy Falcon rocket in 2018.
+Through the Arch Mission Foundation, Spivack curated the first permanent space library, which contained Isaac Asimov's Foundation Trilogy contained on a quartz disk aboard Elon Musk's Tesla Roadster that was sent to space aboard the SpaceX Heavy Falcon rocket in 2018.
 In 2019, the Arch Mission sent the Lunar Library, a 30 million page library of books, data, images and a copy of English Wikipedia to the Moon.
 Spivack says the Arch Mission and Lunar Library were inspired by an early childhood dream of his of the future.
 In 2021, Spivack announced partnerships with Astrobotic Technology and Galactic Legacy Labs for several return missions to the Moon such as a second attempt to deliver the Lunar Library and for consumers to land their personal memories and photos on the Moon.

 Spivack is also the founder and CEO of Magical Corporation, a science and technology venture studio.